PineND/rmp_production_v/README.md

 # RateMyProfessors extention for Berkeleytime
 This extension enhances the Berkeleytime course catalog by adding RateMyProfessors statistics directly to the catalog page.
-The extention can be found here: https://chromewebstore.google.com/detail/better-berkeleytime/declfjbohkamclnjbpjhcfpgmmceloam
+[Chrome Web Store page.](https://chromewebstore.google.com/detail/better-berkeleytime/declfjbohkamclnjbpjhcfpgmmceloam)

 ## Set Up
 Works as is.